GoogleChrome/developer.chrome.com/site/en/blog/extensions-getting-started-guides/index.md

 ## A new approach {: #new-guides }

-It was time for a change.
  We know developers rely on our documentation to begin their Chrome extension learning journey, and our goal is to provide a path that is accessible, beginner-friendly, and relevant.

 Instead of trying to improve the existing tutorial example, we decided to start from scratch.
 We researched the most frequently asked questions that developers had when creating their first Chrome extension and came up with the following set of documents.

 Introducing the new and improved Getting Started collection:

-## A few essentials {: #conceptual }
+### A few essentials {: #conceptual }

 [Extensions 101][doc-ext-101]